 Personalization in action: Engage with new customers right away.
-Get to know their preferences and continue to layer on new learnings and personalization to cater their online shopping experience.
+Get to know their preferences and continue to layer on new learnings and personalization to cater to their online shopping experience.

 Impress existing customers with more sophisticated personalization techniques.
-Providing a personalized product catalog that lists their favourite products, with items on sale front and center.
+Providing a personalized product catalog that lists their favorite products, with items on sale front and center.
 Emailing offers to a loyalty program customer for the products they love.
 Or geo-targeting them through your app when they’re at your store to call out offers based on past purchases.

 5. Offset privacy limitations

 While consumers want personalization, they also demand increased transparency around privacy and data collection.
-According to Pew research, almost 80% of Americans are concerned about how companies use their data.
+According to Pew Research, almost 80% of Americans are concerned about how companies use their data.

 Personalization in action: Offering a personalized online grocery experience can bridge the competing demands of privacy and personalization.
-When a shopper signs up for your loyalty program, or creates an account to shop online with you, they voluntarily provide information — so called “zero-party data” — which you can use to market to them.
+When a shopper signs up for your loyalty program or creates an account to shop online with you, they voluntarily provide information — so-called “zero-party data” — which you can use to market to them.

 Marketing through their existing relationship to give them relevant offers they want is typically regarded as acceptable and unobtrusive.
 And if your customers see value in shopping online with you, with all of the perks of personalization, marketing emails will further engage them instead of sitting unread in their inboxes.